About Maria Lan

 About Me

 Hello!
 I’m Maria Lan—an artist and educator with over 18 years of experience teaching children.
-I hold an M.A. in Education and a B.A. in Fine Art, and I am a certified K–12 Art Educator.
+I hold a M.A. in Education and a B.A. in Fine Art, and I am a certified K–12 Art Educator.

-As a mother of two (ages 9 and 11), I bring a deep, everyday understanding of how children learn, grow, and thrive.
+As a mother of two (ages 10 and 12) , I bring a deep, everyday understanding of how children learn, grow, and thrive.
 My teaching is rooted in connection, creativity, and honoring each child’s individuality.

 My Teaching Philosophy